 Safety first

 We cannot conclude and highlight once again the one important factor: driving safety.
 When you use such workarounds to do something that is not officially supported, then you take safety into your own hands.
 You should never, under any circumstances, watch a video when you are on the road.
 These tools are meant to enhance your experience while the vehicle is parked.
-If you want to create a local video playlist, then you should check out this tool that lets you download multiple videos from YouTube.
+If you want to make the most of your car’s display even without an internet connection, you should check out this guide on how to download multiple videos from YouTube and build an offline playlist.
+And if you have run into any issues setting up AAAD or Fermata Auto, drop your question in the comments below and we will do our best to help.

 Was this article helpful?